‘Mama has really missed you’: Taiwanese finds S’porean ex-SIA stewardess mum after nearly 40 years

 This story of a reunion between mother and son began earlier in December, after Mr Hsu contacted The Straits Times seeking help to look for his long-lost Singaporean mother, who is now in her 60s.

-It was a last-ditch attempt by Mr Hsu to find his mother, after previous fruitless efforts to look for her via social media and her past employer Singapore Airlines, where Ms Wang worked as a stewardess in her younger days.
+It was a last-ditch attempt by Mr Hsu to find his mother, after previous fruitless efforts to look for her via social media and her past employer, Singapore Airlines, where Ms Wang worked as a stewardess in her younger days.

 The Dec 15 ST article, which had old photographs of mother and child, immediately caught the attention of Ms Wang’s nephew in Singapore, who went on to alert her.

 Both Ms Wang and Mr Hsu agreed to ST arranging a meeting between them over Zoom on Dec 21.
 The duo approached the call with apprehension, each wary that it could be a scam.

 Ms Wang asked Mr Hsu to verify some personal details, including the date, time and location of his birth, and the names of his relatives.
 When she was finally satisfied, she blurted out, laughing: “That’s right, you’re my son!”